 The Principal, in conjunction with the school council, shall be responsible for preparing a written school improvement plan annually.
-This plan shall be written with the advice of the school council and submitted for approval to the Superintendent and to the School Committee for their review annually.
+This plan shall be written with the advice of the school council and submitted for approval to the Superintendent and the School Committee.
 The plan should be drafted with the following in mind: